Flexible Rotary Drill Tool Drive Flex Shaft Attachment 42″ Extension for Dremel*

-- 100% SATISFACTION GUARANTEE – We also provide detailed instruction with pictures.
+- 100% SATISFACTION GUARANTEE – We also provide detailed instructions with pictures.
 Dremel, Wen, Ryobi, Craftsman are registered trademarks of their owners.
 This is a compatible product.

-1- First, if is your rotary tool has a threaded collars on the motor end, you will need to remove it by turning ccw (counter clock wise).
+1- First, if your rotary tool has a threaded collar on the motor end, you will need to remove it by turning CCW (counter clockwise).
 You will need the collar when you attach a tool directly to the rotary tool.
 You will not need it with the flex shaft.

 2- Hold the flexible shaft by the silver color fitting end (you will be able to see the inner shaft core).
 And pull the inner core about 2 inches.
-If you need a pair of pliers to hold it, that is normal.
+If you need a pair of pliers to hold it, that’s normal.

 MAKE SURE THE ROTARY TOOL IS UNPLUGGED FOR THE NEXT STEPS

-3-The flex shaft is there to transfer the rotation, that is it.
+3-Now, the idea is you are attaching the core of the flex shaft into the rotary tool collet just like you would attach any kind of tool with a 1/8″ shaft.
+The flex shaft is there to transfer the rotation, that’s it.
 It is just like an extension.
 Push the core of the flex shaft into the rotary tool collet and tighten the collet.
 You can use the collet lock button to prevent it from turning while you are tightening the nut.

 6- You can now attach the bit.
 And tighten the nut at the tip of the black end of the flex shaft.